Shanghai Pudong International Airport: Facilities

-Terminal 2, opened to public and officially opened on 26 March 2008, along with the third runway, is capable of handling 60 million passengers and 4.2 million tons of cargo annually.
+Terminal 2 was officially opened to the public on 26 March 2008 along with the third runway, making the entire airport capable of handling 60 million passengers and 4.2 million tons of cargo annually.
 Terminal 2 is shaped like Terminal 1, although it more closely resembles a wave, and is slightly larger than Terminal 1.
 Terminal 2 also has more floor areas than Terminal 1.
 Terminal 2 is primarily used by Air China and other Star Alliance members.